-If you're trying to decide whether or not to limb up evergreen trees in your yard, do your homework first.
-There are a few things that you need to know about evergreens and what it might mean to remove some branches from them.
-In some cases, this is not a problem, where in others it can harm the tree.
+If you're trying to decide whether or not to "limb up" or prune the lowest branches on the evergreen trees in your yard, do your homework first.
+There are a few things that you need to know about evergreens (fir, pine, spruce, cypress, hemlock, etc.) and what it might mean to remove their branches.
+In some cases it won't be a problem, but in others it can harm the tree.

 When to Prune Evergreen Trees

 The time of year that the pruning is performed is important.
 The best time to prune evergreens is from late winter to early spring, well before any new growth begins in the new season.
 Trimming only when branches are not actively growing, during the coldest months will make it much easier to prevent additional damage to the bark and avoid introducing an unwanted fungal disease.

 There is a difference between how a pine and a spruce tree grow, and it matters when pruning.
 You can tell the difference by looking a the needles.

 - A pine tree has needles that grow from the same spot, typically with 2-5 needles per group.

 - The branch between these bunches of needles has no needles at all (except on very young trees, where it is harder to see the pattern).